LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/booleans-and-conditionals/equality.rst

 .. index::
    single: equality; non-transitive

-This example demonstrates that ``==`` is **non-transitive**.
-We intuitively think of the concept of equality as being transitive.
-In other words, if A and B are equal, and B and C are equal, then A and C should also be equal.
-The example above demonstrates that this is **not** the case for the ``==`` operator.
+The == operator is **non-transitive**.
+We think of equality as being transitive; for example, if A and B are equal and B and C are equal, then A and C are also equal.
+However, the example above demonstrates that that is *not* the case for the == operator.

-Since ``==`` does not follow rules that we typically associate with quality, unexpected results can occur when relying on it in our programs.
+Since ``==`` does not follow rules that we typically associate with equality, unexpected results may occur if ``==`` is used in a program.
 Thankfully, JavaScript provides another operator that returns more predictable results.

 Strict Equality With ``===``
 ----------------------------